 Tuition, median salaries, and median debt were reported by the U.S. Department of Education in November 2019.
 View our methodology for more details about these rankings or read more about the top-ranked schools.

 |#16||Bowling Green (OH)||$19,093||$27,000||$32,900|

 2020 Best Colleges Highlights

-Learn more about the top five colleges for a Bachelor's in Writing degree.
+Learn more about the top colleges for a Bachelor's in Writing degree.
 You can also read student reviews of each school by clicking on the stars.
 Although student reviews were not used as a ranking factor in this list, we provide ratings and reviews so students can consider the experience of alumni in their decision-making process.